The best Linux terminal emulators make it simple and easy to type commands in style, since the terminal is the beating heart of Linux.

-The terminal is the beating heart of Linux, no matter how hard today’s user-friendly graphical distros might try to push it into the background.
-If you need something done quickly and efficiently, chances are the best way to do it is with some complex keyboard wrangling.
-Exactly what to type is beyond the scope of this article – check out our guide here to get yourself started.
+If you need something done quickly and efficiently, it’s likely that the best way to do it is with some complex keyboard wrangling.
+Exactly what to type is beyond the scope of this article – check out this guide on Linux commands to get yourself started on that front.

 The key, if you’re a terminal-slinging Linux badass, is to make sure you type those commands with as much style and panache as possible.
 And while you’ll likely never be in a position where you’re not able to drop to a straight full-screen shell, having a quick window to the command line on your desktop is always handy.

 Of course, your Linux distro will have a ‘Terminal’ application already such as xterm, Gnome Shell or Konsole – but this probably isn’t as good as your emulator could be.
 Let’s refresh your view of those plain old white-on-black characters, as we pick out our top Linux Terminal emulators.